 During this time he learnt from world renown leaders including Professors Lawrence Yannuzzi, Bailey Freund, Rick Spaide, William Ross, Janet Davis, Jerry Shields and Carol Shields.

-In addition to being a native English speaker, Associate Professor Fung speaks Chinese (Mandarin and Cantonese).
+In addition to being a native English speaker, Professor Fung speaks Chinese (Mandarin and Cantonese).

 Adrian Fung not only has a passion for ophthalmology, but for life in general.
 He is a national salsa champion, advanced scuba diver, half marathoner, avid chef and keen traveller.

-Associate Professor Fung has published over 50 peer-reviewed manuscripts in internationally renowned journals such as Ophthalmology, JAMA Ophthalmology, Retina and Clinical and Experimental Ophthalmology.
+Professor Fung has published over 90 peer-reviewed manuscripts in internationally renowned journals such as Ophthalmology, JAMA Ophthalmology, Retina and Clinical and Experimental Ophthalmology.

 He is a reviewer for these journals in addition to Ophthalmology Retina, Eye, Ocular Immunology and Inflammation, the Medical Journal of Australia and the British Journal of Ophthalmology.
-His special interest is imaging of rare retinal diseases.
+He is Medical Retina Section Editor for Clinical and Experimental Ophthalmology, and Editor for Retinal Cases and Brief Reports.
+He has special interests in retinal and choroidal imaging, visual prostheses, geographic atrophy, proliferative vitreoretinopathy, epiretinal membrane and diabetic retinopathy.

 He has a been a Chief and Principal investigator for multiple national and international clinical trials studying the efficacy and safety of new treatments for age-related macular degeneration, retinal vein occlusions and diabetic retinopathy.
 He is an Ophthalmic Research Institute of Australia (ORIA) Research Committee Member.

-To see Associate Professor’s research papers, please click here
+To see Professor’s research papers, please click here

 The aim is to provide sight to those who can no longer see, through the electrical stimulation of remaining viable retinal cells.
 This project has been awarded a $1,000,000 National Health and Medical Research Council (NHMRC) grant.